+2.35.1.4.
 6.1.
 Performance Management Framework

+2.35.1.5.
 6.1.1.
 Overview

-Port St. Johns Municipality has an approved Organizational Performance Management System (OPMS) Framework which is currently undergoing review.
+Port St. Johns Municipality has an approved Organizational Performance Management System (OPMS) Framework which is currently undergoing review and will be adopted with other policies in the first quarter of 2024/2025.
 This document serves as a guideline document for the implementation of the Performance Management System (PMS) within the Municipality.
 The Municipality has further developed Performance Procedure Manual which was adopted by Council in December 2016.
 The implementation of performance management is guided by various legislative prescripts and requirements.